backdrop-contrib/samlauth/README.md

 - go to admin/people/permissions#module-samlauth to enable permission to view the metadata, and pass on the metadata URL
 - or: save the XML file from the metadata URL (/saml/metadata) and pass it on
-- or: just give them the Entity ID, the public certificate (the file sp.crt) and the URLs displayed in the "Service Provider" section of the configuration screen.
+- or: just give them the Entity ID, the public certificate and the URLs displayed in the "Service Provider" section of the configuration screen.

 ### Identity Provider: